chilipolygon/chilipolygon/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on
-- 🌱 I’m currently learning Python, JavaScript
+- 🌱 I’m familiar with Python, JavaScript
 - 👯 I’m looking to collaborate on Discord
 - 💬 Ask me about
 - 📫 How to reach me: